 Interacted with the App

 I have in the past clicked on the link after being curious about a pair of grey ankle boots and did download the app, but, it wasn’t for me and I deleted it.
-So this could very well be part of the reason, but still doesn’t explain the products.
+So this could very well be part of the reason.

 One of the reasons could potentially be from a look-a-like campaign which can be Achieved through Facebook.
 Which means if one of my connections who has a similar profile to me has interacted with these products that means I can potentially targeted.
 Which is as equally funny as these products appearing on my Facebook feed.